Obstetric Bleeding Study UK

 Women and people giving birth in Scotland

 The study will use information routinely collected by the NHS about your labour and birth and about your baby (or babies).
-We plan to link this together using yours and your baby’s CHI numbers, this will be done in a secure database kept by SAIL.
+We plan to link this together using yours and your baby’s CHI numbers.
 This routine information will be anonymised once your information and your baby’s (or babies') information has been linked together and it will be deleted once the study has finished.

 You need to tell us if you don’t want your birth data included in this study.
 To ‘opt out’ tell your midwife or your local maternity research team.
 If you do not know how to contact them, email our study team at OBSUK@cardiff.ac.uk and we can help you.